 Which meant that our house never went on the real estate market, as we'd planned.
 (Yes, appraisal clients, I'm still living here.)
 We did some cleaning up and donating, but more needs to happen.

 These family matters meant that I got behind -- and my own deadlines suffered.
 I am grateful that, with a few exceptions that should be cleared away soon, I'm caught up.
 I have action plans to make sure that doesn't happen again.
 It's too nerve-wracking, otherwise.

 Financially, it's been a tight year.
-The Brick's retirement pension means we live on a fixed income, with the addition of whatever comes in from my work.
+We live on a fixed income, with the addition of whatever comes in from my work.
 And that can vary widely.
 When we had to cover not only extra wedding costs, but medical expenses, the bank account got skimpy for a while.
 (Professional secret: when you see photos in a book, the author paid for those -- not the publisher.
 So yes, we paid for those, too.)

 What saved us was God's grace, which brought in unexpected jobs and opportunities.
-We went on a careful mix of frugality, often eating or watching movies at home when we preferred to be going out.
-(DVDs from the $2 bin at our local library, or checked out, helped make this easier.)
-We cashed in some savings bonds; sold our extra car; got a short-term personal loan (which we paid off); and continued to pay on the trailer that will become our permanent residence.
-Somehow -- and I am not sure exactly how this happened -- we kept our bills paid, with a little cc interest one month only.
-We also paid a bit extra on the trailer loan monthly.
+We went on a careful mix of frugality, including eating or watching movies at home when we preferred to be going out.
+Somehow -- and I am not sure exactly how this happened -- we kept our bills paid.

 God is good -- all the time.
 All the time -- God is good.

 So where does that leave us in 2019?

 We'll continue to watch our pennies (er, nickels).
 But we should start to have extra income in the spring.
 We'll pick up side income here and there.
 A meatier emergency fund gives us more cushion for the unexpected..